inada-s/gdxsv/README.md

-# gdxsv
+gdxsv
+---
 # UNDER CONSTRUCTION

-Just started making :)

-I need your help.

 ## DEVELOPOR INFORMATION
+### gdxsv
+The `gdxsv` directory contains main server program.

 ### pcsx2 fork
-The pcsx2 submodule is a pcsx2 fork customized for the development of this server.
+The `pcsx2` directory is a submodule, that is pcsx2 fork customized for the development of this server.
 I don't expect to play with this because of performance issues.

+### ps2patch
+The `ps2patch` directory contains source program of paches for playstation2 version to enter network mode.
+These patches now depends on pcsx2 fork.

 ### Development